High-frequency trader convicted in first U.S. spoofing case

-CHICAGO (Reuters) - A jury on Tuesday convicted high-frequency trader Michael Coscia of commodities fraud and “spoofing”, in the U.S. government’s first criminal prosecution of the banned trading practice.
+CHICAGO (Reuters) - A U.S. jury on Tuesday convicted high-frequency trader Michael Coscia of commodities fraud and “spoofing” in the U.S. government’s first criminal prosecution of the banned trading practice.

 The verdict may energize prosecutors to pursue market manipulation cases and spur some high-speed traders to review their strategies, in which orders are sometimes executed or canceled within milliseconds after they are entered.